prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info Other options

-<strong>Don't have 32 ETH?</strong> <a href='https://ethereum.org/en/staking/pools/'>Pooled staking</a> gives you a way to stake with less than 32 ETH. <strong>Can't run a node?</strong> <a href='https://ethereum.org/en/staking/saas/'>Staking as a service</a> lets you delegate hardware management to a third party.
+<strong>Don't have 32 ETH?</strong> <a href='https://ethereum.org/en/staking/pools/'>Pooled staking</a> lets you stake with less than 32 ETH. <strong>Can't run a node?</strong> <a href='https://ethereum.org/en/staking/saas/'>Staking as a service</a> lets you delegate hardware management to a third party.

 :::